-- 3.10 Board members shall declare any direct, indirect or deemed pecuniary interest in a matter before the Board in accordance with the Municipal Conflict of Interest Act and P.025.GOV Board Member Conflict of Interest. - 3.11 Board members shall not accept a gift, hospitality or benefits from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift, hospitality or benefit could influence the member when performing his or her duties to the Board. - a) Notwithstanding the above, in limited circumstances where it would be impolite or otherwise socially inappropriate to refuse a gift of obvious value, the gift may be accepted on behalf of the Board and reported to the Chair or Vice-Chair, but may not be taken home for the trustee's home or personal use or enjoyment. - b) Acceptable gifts include holiday gifts such as fruit baskets or candy, inexpensive advertising and promotional materials such as pens or key chains, inexpensive awards to recognize service and accomplishment in civic, charitable, educational or religious organizations such as nominal gift certificates to book stores. - 3.12 Board members shall not use the office of trustee or the resources of the District for personal gain, or to advance their interests or the interests of any family member or person or organization with whom or with which the member is associated. - 3.13 Board members shall not use their office to obtain employment with the District for themselves or a family member. - 3.14 Board members shall not use their office or any benefits derived therefrom for the purpose of seeking election or re-election to office.
+- 3.10 Board members shall declare any direct or indirect pecuniary interest in a matter before the Board. - 3.11 Board members shall not accept a gift, hospitality or benefits from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift, hospitality or benefit could influence the member when performing his or her duties to the Board. - a) Notwithstanding the above, in limited circumstances where it would be impolite or otherwise socially inappropriate to refuse a gift of obvious value, the gift may be accepted on behalf of the Board and reported to the Chair or Vice-Chair, but may not be taken home for the trustee's home or personal use or enjoyment. - b) Acceptable gifts include holiday gifts such as fruit baskets or candy, inexpensive advertising and promotional materials such as pens or key chains, inexpensive awards to recognize service and accomplishment in civic, charitable, educational or religious organizations such as nominal gift certificates to book stores. - 3.12 Board members shall not use the office of trustee or the resources of the District for personal gain, or to advance their interests or the interests of any family member or person or organization with whom or with which the member is associated. - 3.13 Board members shall not use their office to obtain employment with the District for themselves or a family member. - 3.14 Board members shall not use their office or any benefits derived therefrom for the purpose of seeking election or re-election to office.